Jazz blues piano : home

 In this page, I propose some riffs or schemes to start playing this style.

-Funk examples at piano : bass line with left hand
+Funk examples on the piano : bass line with left hand

 Let us examine the first two examples: